Pike96/expirable-synchronized/README.md

 > A decorator to make Promise function synchronized safely (with expiration time)

 Similar to Java's `@synchronized`, this decorator can make a function atomic!
-All function calls are ordered by FIFO manner.
+All function calls are ordered by FIFO manner (Fair lock).

 ***The function to apply this decorator must return a promise***